OldAndStillLearning/BTCA/Readme.md

+# BTCA
-BTCA BlueTooth Cycle Analyst V2.001
+#### BlueTooth Cycle Analyst

+An app to display Cycle Analyst Data on your iPhone.
+You need to build your own serial to UART bluetooth emitter